Great African Empires, Part 1: Staggering Timescales

 Ask any group of people what constitutes their culture’s “golden age,” and you’ll get a different answer.
 For some Brits, it might be the Victorian Era.
 For Italians, the Renaissance (or, of course, the Roman Empire).
 For the Chinese, maybe the Han or Tang dynasty.

 The Gupta period undeniably counts as a golden age not only for northern India, but as one of the world’s all-time greatest explosions of culture — comparable in ambition and influence to the golden-age blossomings of Babylon and Athens.

 While this was a geographically small empire, it proved to be an intensely vibrant one.
-The Sanskrit-speaking Gupta kings divided their empire into 36 provinces, set up a strict hierarchy of administrators and bureaucrats, established trade links with Rome, Persia, and China, and set about creating what can only be described as —
+The Sanskrit-speaking Gupta kings divided their empire into 36 provinces, set up a strict hierarchy of administrators and bureaucrats, established trade links with Rome, Persia, and China—

-One of the most astonishing cultures in world history.
+There, the Guptas created what can only be described as one of the most astonishing cultures in all world history.

 A major reason why Gupta culture is so surprising— especially as a contemporary of the Roman Empire— is that its rulers and administrators organized their world in terms that seem strikingly modern, even today.

 Throughout the 300s and 400s CE, Gupta kings instituted urban zoning, planted their cities with public gardens of trees and flowers, and actively worked to raise the common people’s standard of living.
 They outlawed torture and capital punishment — unheard-of at that time, anywhere in the world — and established an explicit policy of tolerance toward all religions.